mathesar-foundation/mathesar-wiki/docs/team/worklogs/brent.md

 ### Architecture

 - Putting notes together into something coherent and consumable by others
+- Prepping for users and permissions meeting

 ### Marketing

 - Keeping an eye on Syften notifications

 ## 2023-10-17

+### Meetings

+- 1:1 with Sean about connections UI
+- Meeting about permissions concepts and UX

 ### Architecture